An Implementation of the Extended Tower Number Field Sieve using 4d Sieving in a Box and a Record Computation in Fp4: Descent

-In our record computation we implemented the above algorithm for the $\F_{p^4}$ case.
+In our record computation in $\F_{p^4}$ we implemented Guillevic's algorithm.
 However, even with this algorithm we still found it difficult to find a sufficiently smooth initial split.
-We decided on a compromise - we allowed slightly larger factors than usual in the initial split algorithm, and fed these into an `intermediate' special-q step.
+We decided on a compromise - we allowed larger factors than usual in the initial split algorithm, and fed these into an `intermediate' special-q step.\\

 The idea is that we take one of the large initial split primes $q$ and compute the sieving lattice $L$ as described in the previous section.
-However, instead of sieving with this lattice (which would be impractical since the associated norms would be too large to factor using the primitive implementation of elliptic curve factoring in our 4d sieve program), we compute random elements of the lattice, and if the associated norm is `sufficiently smooth' (as determined by pari-gp's much more capable suite of factoring algorithms, with a set time limit), we then complete the descent of that $q$ with the usual special-q descent.
+However, instead of sieving with this lattice (which would be impractical since the associated norms would be too large to factor using the primitive implementation of elliptic curve factoring in our 4d sieve program), we compute random elements of the lattice, and if the associated norm is `sufficiently smooth' (as determined by PARI/GP's much more capable suite of factoring algorithms, with a set time limit), we then complete the descent of that $q$ with the usual special-q descent.
 This simple idea made an otherwise very difficult descent step much easier.
-In fact the intermediate randomised vector descent described can be implemented in a single line of pari-gp and even without optimization works perfectly well.
+In fact the intermediate randomised vector descent described can be implemented in a single line of PARI/GP and even without optimization works perfectly well.
+Pseudocode for this algorithm is given in algorithm \ref{algdescentrandom}.

+\begin{remark} What distinguishes algorithm \ref{algdescentrandom} from lattice sieving is that there is no `sieve', i.e. we just keep the special-q aspect and compute random vectors in the lattice, which we show in the sequel has a good likelihood to eventually result in a sufficiently smooth element of the number field. \end{remark}